Doner Kebab, anyone?

-Well, if you are like me, my knowledge of Turkish food was quite badly limited.
+Well, if you are like me, my Turkish food knowledge was quite severely limited.

-Arriving in Istanbul, and across our 10 days in Turkey, I discovered so many different flavors I wish I could find a local Turkish store nearby and carry on splurging into savory Turkish food.
+Arriving in Istanbul and across our ten days in Turkey, I discovered so many different flavors I wish I could find a local Turkish store nearby and carry on splurging into savory Turkish food.
 While Kebab is a regular staple, you can find different meats and toppings that make each meal unique.

 Kebab, Kebab Galore

-Taylor your Doner kebab to your likings – lamb mostly but also chicken, beef, veal can be yours.
+Tailor your Doner kebab to your liking – lamb mostly, but also chicken, beef, and veal can be yours.
 Other versions of Kebab include Pilavüstü (over rice), İskender (with tomato sauce and hot butter), or a wrap known as durum.

-I discovered meze, a plate served with traditional appetizers such as hummus, yogurt, olives, various types of feta cheese, cucumber salad, dips of all kinds.
-This was my preferred starter and I could do an entire meal out of it.
+I discovered meze, a plate served with traditional appetizers such as hummus, yogurt, olives, various types of feta cheese, cucumber salad, and dips of all kinds.
+This was my preferred starter, and I could do an entire meal out of it.

 Turkish Delights & Sweets